We’re here to support you

 Relationships can be complex and challenging.
 The increased stress and tension from the coronavirus (COVID-19) and spending more time together than ever before may be having an impact on your relationship.
 Relationship counselling can help you and your partner find positive ways to manage and reconnect during this difficult time.

 Counselling is a process of exploring feelings and beliefs that you might find are challenging or limiting to your relationships or lifestyle.
-The role of the counsellor is to help you see things clearly, so you can make decisions that are the right ones for you
+The role of the counsellor is to help you better understand each other to improve and strengthen your relationship or help you see a clearer path forward.

 Our counsellors can help you: